kalashjain23/rover/README.md

 # **Rover**

 ## **Idea**
-A rover capable of performing mapping, localizing and navigating itself through the map!
+A rover capable of performing **mapping, localizing, and navigating** itself through the map!

-*This package has been created and tested on Ubuntu 22.04 with ROS2 Humble, Gazebo 11.10.2, Rviz2 and Nav2 stack.*
+*This package has been created and tested on Ubuntu 22.04 with ROS2 Humble, Gazebo 11.10.2, Rviz2, and Nav2 stack.*

 ## **How to build**
 *Creating a workspace to build the package*